sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20240121: added an external test with openssl client vs boringssl server

 - 20240119: adding a boringssl-based external test that uses the ECH-enabled bssl client to test an ECH-enabled OpenSSL server.
   Useful for interop, but also to create a server-only ECH-PR